d-ronnqvist/d-ronnqvist.github.com/_posts/2013-10-20-controlling-animation-timing.md

 </figure>
 <figcaption>Repeat count causes the animation to run more than once</figcaption>

-Similar to repeat count but rarely ever used is repeat duration.
-It will simply repeat the animation for a given duration (2 seconds shown below) passing a repeat duration less than the animation duration result in ... .
+Similar to repeat count, but rarely ever used, is repeat duration.
+It will simply repeat the animation for a given duration (2 seconds shown below).
+Passing a repeat duration that is less than the animation duration will cause the animation to end early (after the repeat duration).

 <figure>
 <code>